Calvin-Pang/MAg/README.md

 The script ***train.py*** and other scripts useful in Timm can be obtained from this link: https://github.com/rwightman/pytorch-image-models
 Also, here are some very helpful links that teachs you how to use Timm: https://fastai.github.io/timmdocs/ and https://rwightman.github.io/pytorch-image-models/

+2.Secondly, after using the above process to obtain the classification model in the patch-level, you can use ***2.0.patch2image_counting.ipynb*** to make the patch-level prediction.
+In this stage, just follow the operation of the code in the notebook and you can get patch-level probabilities and histogram-based features.
+NOTE: in our experiments, we use xlsx format files to save predicted probability scores and other data.
+You can also freely modify the code to use other formats such as json format files to save the results, but it may make the code more complicated.

-2.Secondly, use 2.0.patch2image_counting.ipynb to get patch-level probabilities and histogram-based features.
-Finally, you can use 2.1 or 2.2 to train MAg model in the patient-level and test it.
+3.Finally, you can use 2.1 or 2.2 to train MAg model in the patient-level and test it.